eddyod/TextMatcher/README.rst

 Configuration of Project Environment
 *************************************

 This is a python module that matches text from a database table.
-Using Python3, Fuzzywuzzy, mysql, pydboc and other libraries.
+It is useful when you allowed you're users to enter text that gets redundant.
+It uses python3, Fuzzywuzzy, mysql, pydboc and other libraries.

 Overview on How to Run this API
 ================================